WeDot-Engine/WeDot-docs/src/classes/class_gltfstate.md

 - `void` **set_copyright** ( value: [`String`](class_string.md) )
 - [`String`](class_string.md) **get_copyright** ( )

-The copyright string in the asset header of the GLTF file.
+The copyright string in the asset header of the glTF file.
 This is set during import if present and export if non-empty.
-See the GLTF asset header documentation for more information.
+See the glTF asset header documentation for more information.

 <!-- rst-class:: classref-item-separator -->